JohnStarich/java-skip-list/README.md

 is not found, then remove returns without modifying the skip list.
 If it is found, the node is marked as removed, but is not actually deleted from the structure.
 A node that is marked as removed is no longer considered as included in the list for further operations.
-The benefit of not physically removing the node is that we do not need to worry about evening out the layers of the list on remove operations.
+The reference to the deleted node in the preceding node is then replaced with the reference to the node that followed the deleted node.